-Eating crunchy, firm, crisp foods help clean your teeth while you chew therm.
+Eating crunchy, firm, crisp foods help clean your teeth while you chew them.
 If you can’t brush right after eating, try ending your meal with a scrubbing, cleaning vegetable or fruit.

 Bacteria love and thrive on alcohol.
-Additionally, if you tend to have dry mouth syndrome, the alcohol in your mouth wash could be making it worse.
+Additionally, if you tend to have dry mouth syndrome, the alcohol in your mouth wash could worsen it.

 Coffee, cola, black tea, and red wine stain your teeth.
 Any dark-colored foods – such as berries – will also stain.
 So, if you can, brush immediately after eating or drinking foods that are known teeth stainers.

 If it’s been a while since you had a thorough dental cleaning, call our office for an appointment today: 951-698-4426.

 A Dental implant is a tooth made of a titanium post with a replacement tooth (crown) attached to the top.
 Dental implants can replace a single tooth, several teeth, anchor a dental bridge, or a full arch of teeth.

 If you’ve been told that you need to have one or more of your wisdom teeth removed by our dentist, you may be wondering, especially if you are not currently experiencing any painful symptoms.
 So, if you want your wisdom teeth removal visit StarWhite Dental.